Jaime Bonilla Valdez: Governor of Baja California (2019–2021)

 Bonilla won the 2019 gubernatorial election and assumed office on 15 November 2019.
 The election law had been changed in 2014, mandating another election in 2021 in order to coincide with a Constitutional mandate that gubernatorial elections must coincide with federal elections.
 Insisting that this meant his term would end in 2024, Morena pushed for a referendum and a legal change.
 The referendum passed with 82% of the vote but only 1.9% citizen turnout; the so-called Ley Bonilla (Bonilla Law) was passed by the legislature after a thirty-minute debate.
 On 11 May 2020, the Supreme Court of Justice of the Nation (SCJN) ruled unanimously against the law, meaning Bonilla's term would run from 1 November 2019, to 31 October 2021.

 Bonilla was governor during the COVID-19 pandemic in Mexico.
 As of 13 May 2020, there were 2,524 confirmed cases, 433 (23.9%) of which had ended in death.
 Two of the dead were two-month old babies.
 Tijuana was one of the most seriously affected cities in the country, with 1,216 reported cases on 10 May and 274 deaths.
 Mexicali had 942 cases and 96 deaths; Ensenada had 118 cases and 14 deaths (including one in San Quintin); Tecate reported 118 cases and 15 deaths; Rosarito Beach Municipality had 36 cases and 3 deaths.
 The first infection was reported on 17 March and 10 April had the highest report for a single day.
 Bonilla ordered non-essential businesses to close on 31 March and starting 7 April the state had a stay-at-home order, enforced through police checkpoints.
 Rent payments were suspended during April and May, and border crossings to and from the United States were limited.
 Despite stay-at-home orders, many factories continued to function, some after being closed by the state.
 Bonilla said they prefieren sacrificar a sus trabajadores antes que sus utilidades ("prefer to sacrifice their employees than their profits").
 Among the companies cited were Clover (cell-phone repairs), Amphenol (fiber optics), Safran (commercial aircraft interiors), ABC Aluminium Solutions, TE Connectivity (electronics), and Turbotech.

-In 2022 he was accused by the new governor, Marina del Pilar Ávila Olmeda, of corruption and embezzlement.
+Bonilla is seeking election as one of Baja California's senators in the 2024 Senate election, occupying the first place on the Labour Party's two-name formula.